Jessie-ZhaoXi/dsa4213-ppt-generator/README.md

 H2OGPTE_URL=https://h2ogpte.genai.h2o.ai
 ```

+### Run the Wave APP
 To run the wave app, check that your present working directory is at /frontend_explore
 ```
 wave run src/app.py
 ```
+In the interface, the user is asked to upload a pdf file.
+The ppt generator will then generate a ppt based on the uploaded pdf.

+The loading process will take a longer time since it needs to generate detailed content of each slides.

 ### For developers
 before commit the python code, the developer can use `make format` command for the auto code formatting.